racket/racket/racket/src/README.txt

  but also potentially to bootstrap parts of the build instead of starting from more primitive layers.
-Use "auto" as <path> for a cross build to automatically generate the host-platform Racket that is needed for cross compialtion.
+Use "auto" as <path> for a cross build to automatically generate the host-platform Racket that is needed for cross compilation.
 See "Cross compilation" above for more information.

 --enable-scheme=<path> (CS only)